milmazz/oban_hydro/README.md

 |> Oban.insert()
 ```

-In multiple places, so, I usually prefer to create small function wrappers in the
+In multiple places, so I usually prefer to create small function wrappers in the
 Worker module like:

 ```elixir